This park is the ultimate winter camping destination in Ontario

 There are more options for cold weather camping within a reasonable drive of Toronto than you might think, but when it comes to the ultimate winter adventure destination, nothing tops Arrowhead Park.

-It best known, of course, for its hyper-popular and social media-friendly skating trail through the woods, but it's the rest of the package that solidifies this park's place as a true winter playground.
+It is best known, of course, for its hyper-popular and social media-friendly skating trail through the woods, but it's the rest of the package that solidifies this park's place as a true winter playground.

-Over and above the skating trail, visitors here can explore over 33km of groomed cross country ski trails, an array of shorter snowshoe routes, a giant tubing hill, and a skating rink (for those who like more open space).
+Over and above the skating trail, visitors here can explore 28km of groomed cross country ski trails, an array of shorter snowshoe routes and a giant tubing hill.

 The tubing hill in particular is one of the most underrated features of the park, as you get to careen down a hill in the middle of the forest, which is as thrilling as it sounds.